BUGBOUNTYchrisg8691/gf-python/README.md

 - Simply download the main.py and examples directory.
 - Create .gf directory in $HOME directory, move examples directory into .gf directory.
   - Or put it wherever you would like and make sure you change the "base_dir" variable of the "get_pattern_dir" function in     main.py to the location of the examples directory.
-- Add file execution to path however you prefer.
+- Add file execution to path or alias it, or however you prefer.
   - I usually add the line 'alias gf="python3 <path/to/main.py>"' to my .bash_aliases file.
   - Open terminal and execute 'source ~/.bashrc'
 - ... and you are good to go.